 Review summary: Canon 30D vs M50

 So how do things add up?
 Is there a clear favorite between the Canon 30D and the Canon M50?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 30D: